Introduction to authentication

 In the same way, you can also use AM to protect physical devices connected on the Internet of Things (IoT).
 For example, a delivery van tracking system could have its proxying gateway authenticate to a brokering system using an X.509 certificate to allow it to enable an HTTPS protocol and then connect to sensors in its delivery trucks.
 If the X.509 certificate is valid, the brokering system can monitor a van’s fuel consumption, speed, mileage, and overall engine condition to maximize each van’s operating efficiency.

-AM supports authentication nodes and journeys to implement authentication.
+AM supports authentication modules and chains and authentication nodes and trees to implement authentication.

-AM creates an authentication session to track the user’s authentication progress through an authentication journey.
+AM creates an authentication session to track the user’s authentication progress through an authentication chain or tree.
 Once the user has authenticated, AM creates a session to manage the user’s access to resources.
-To learn more about sessions, refer to Sessions.
+To learn more about sessions, see Sessions.

 Multi-factor authentication (MFA) is an authentication technique that requires users to provide multiple forms of identification when logging in to AM.